What is Drone Image Forensics – Examination of Exif & JPEG Format

 2. DCT (Discrete Cosine Transform) is applied to every block from top to bottom and from left to right.

 3. Quantization is used to compress every block.

 4. Know the array of blocks (compressed) that comprise the image amassed in a small space.

 5. For recovering the original image inverse DCT can be applied to the image.

-EXif metadata is being used to carve out the last component of camera signature.
-EXif metadata will give out 8 values which comprise of 5 entry counts for IFD, 1 for extra IFDs, 1 for parser error and last 1 is for entries in extra IFDs.
+EXif metadata is being used to carve out the last component of the camera signature.
+EXif metadata will give out 8 values which comprise of 5 entry counts for IFD, 1 for extra IFDs, 1 for parser error and the last 1 is for entries in extra IFDs.

-As mentioned above that the Image cycle involves DCT, quantization and encoding so, if we go for the decoding purpose we just have to apply IDCT (Inverse Discreet cosine Transform) to the image.
+As mentioned above that the Image cycle involves DCT, quantization and encoding.
+So if we go for the decoding purpose we just have to apply IDCT (Inverse Discreet cosine Transform) to the image.

 So we can conclude that image forensics is an important aspect of any investigation including image involved in a crime or associated with it.
 In the forensics of Drone, Image Forensics can prove to be a strong technique that also provides important artefacts to help out in the case.
 JPEG header, Exif header, thumbnail image.
 All of these can be good sources of artefacts if, data carving is done properly out of them.